McNull/angular-block-ui/README.md

     blockUIConfigProvider.autoBlock(false);

 #### resetOnException
-By default the BlockUI module will reset the block count and hide the overlay whenever an exception has occured.
+By default the BlockUI module will reset the block count and hide the overlay whenever an exception has occurred.
 You can set this value to *false* if you don't want this behaviour.

-    // Disable clearing block whenever an exception has occured blockUIConfigProvider.resetOnException(false);
+    // Disable clearing block whenever an exception has occurred blockUIConfigProvider.resetOnException(false);

+#### requestFilter
+Allows you to specify a filter function to exclude certain ajax requests from blocking the user interface.
+The function is passed the [Angular request config object](http://docs.angularjs.org/api/ng/service/$http).
+The blockUI service will ignore requests when the function returns `false`.

+	// Tell the blockUI service to ignore certain requests blockUIConfigProvider.requestFilter(function(config) {

+      // If the request starts with '/api/quote' ...
+      if(config.url.match(/^\/api\/quote($|\/).*/)) {
+        return false; // ... don't block it.
+      }
+    });